wuwonderland/Token/README.md

 Motoko files for .mo

-the purpose is to show my coding skill for interviewer or someone who would like to hire me.
+<h4>the purpose of this project is to show my coding skill to interviewer or someone who would like to hire me.</h4> <br>

 Here's the frontpage of the website "Genious Coin" :